 Credit card companies and their products are like a double-edge sword — it can be good or evil.
 It depends on how you use their services.
-The companies can provide various services, such as convenience, emergency protection, security, and expenses management, which make your life easier.
+The companies can offer various services, such as convenience, emergency protection, security, and expenses management, which make your life easier.
 But they can also lead you into deep, unmanageable debts.

 How Credit Card Companies Work